Ever thought of doing an Apprenticeship?

 Apprenticeships have become a government priority, not just as an avenue into work but also to provide a vehicle for the development of skills.
-However, to help you make an effective decision here are the top five reasons to do an apprenticeship:
+To help you make an effective decision, here are the top five reasons you should do an Apprenticeship:

-- Your own career will increase – Each apprenticeship scheme is tailored around the needs of the employer, you will gain invaluable experience, and develop the key skills needed.
+- Growth opportunities are increased.
+Each Apprenticeship is tailored around the needs of the employer, you will gain invaluable experience, and develop key skills needed.

 Apprenticeships - Tailor Made

-Many Apprenticeship programmes have been designed by employers to meet employers’ needs for a particular sector or job role.
+Employers have designed many Apprenticeship programmes to meet employers’ needs for a particular sector or job role.

 Why have an Apprentice?

-Here are a number of reasons to have an apprentice:
+Here are several reasons to have an Apprentice:

-- New way of thinking – It also encourages you to look at the way you do things because you are passing on your knowledge and expertise.
+- New way of thinking – taking on an Apprentice can encourage you to look at the way you do things because you are passing on your knowledge and expertise

 What does it mean for you?

-The Government has introduced the apprenticeship levy.
-It is replacing all taxpayer funding of apprenticeships for companies of all sizes.
-It started from April 2017 at a rate of 0.5% of an employer’s wage bill, and is paid through Pay As You Earn (PAYE).
+In April 2017, the Government introduced the Apprenticeship Levy.
+It replaces all taxpayer funding of Apprenticeships for companies of any size.
+Five percent of an employer’s annual wage bill is paid through Pay as You Earn (PAYE).

-All firms receive an offset allowance of £15,000, equivalent to 0.5% on a payroll of £3 million.
-Any employer with a payroll above this will be liable to pay the apprenticeship levy.
+All companies receive an offset allowance of £15,000, equivalent to 0.5% on a payroll of £3 million.
+Any employer with a payroll above this will be liable to pay the Apprenticeship Levy.

-Example 1: an employer who would pay the levy
+Example 1: An employer who would pay the Apprenticeship Levy

-An employer with an annual pay bill of £5 million:
+An employer with an annual wage bill of £5 million:

 - Levy sum: 0.5% x £5,000,000 = £25,000